Sam Thompson (TV personality): Charity Work

 In June 2025, Thompson took part in the UNICEF Match Ball Relay as part of Soccer Aid, completing a 260-mile journey from Stamford Bridge in London to Old Trafford in Manchester.
 The challenge combined running and cycling over five days and was broadcast in segments on ITV's This Morning.
 Despite sustaining a calf injury during the journey, Thompson completed the route and helped raise over £2 million for UNICEF.
 He garnered support from public figures, including Prime Minister Keir Starmer.

 Personal life

-Thompson was born to Michael and Karen Thompson and is a Chelsea F.C. supporter He was educated at Bradfield College.
-His mother Karen, a property developer, has had cameos with his sister, Louise Thompson in the reality TV series, Made in Chelsea.
+Thompson was born to Michael and Karen Thompson.
+He is a Chelsea F.C. supporter.
+He was educated at Bradfield College.
+His mother is a property developer, and has featured in cameos with his sister, Louise Thompson, in the reality TV series, Made in Chelsea.
 In 2023, he was diagnosed with ADHD, tic disorder and autism.
 He was in a relationship with Zara McDermott for 5 years until January 2025.

-Thompson is close friends with fellow television personality Pete Wicks.
+He revealed that he needed therapy following his break-up.
+He is close friends with fellow television personality Pete Wicks, since meeting in 2018.
+Sam is now dating DJ and model Talitha Balinska.
+The pair first met in 2023 at a photo shoot before meeting later.